bdutt001/f25-Iron/README.md

 | **Expo Go mobile app** | Install from the App Store (optional but handy) | Install from Google Play (optional but handy) |
 | **Railway access** | Ensure you have the Railway Postgres URL and credentials | same |

-> Tip: Keep your Railway URL handy—`npm run start-stack` verifies the database is reachable before launching the dev servers.

 ## 2. Clone the Repository and Install Dependencies

 ```bash